 Let’s move on to the example…

-Now we will create a python script that will read the attached XML file in the above link and display the content in the console.
+Now I will create a python script that will read the attached XML file in the above link and display the content in the console.

 XML is an inherently hierarchical data format, and the most natural way to represent it is with a tree.
-We will be parsing the XML data using
+I will be parsing the XML data using

 ElementTree represents the whole XML document as a tree, and Element represents a single node in this tree.
 Interactions with the whole document (reading and writing to/from files) are usually done on the